ONSdigital/Statistical-Method-Specifications/sample_design_and_estimation/estimation/horvitz_thompson/technical_specification.md

 ### 4.1 Expansion Estimation

-Expansion calculates an unadjusted design weight and then can be optionally be run in one of four ways to adjust it:
+Expansion calculates an unadjusted design weight and then can optionally be run in one of four ways to adjust it:

 1. No further changes